enasequence/read_docs/retrieval/advanced-search.rst

 9. The voucher related information is provided in a Darwin Core structure with 3 components:
    ‘Institution code:Collection code:material_id’.
 So, to search for samples from a specific institution we need to input the correct institution code.
-To find the institution code you can use the ENA Source Attribute Helper.
+To find the institution code you can use the `ENA Source Attribute Helper <https://www.ebi.ac.uk/ena/sah/>`_.
 We have typed ‘ZMUC\*’ in the box as ‘ZMUC’ is the institution code for the Zoological Museum, University of Copenhagen collections and ‘\*’ is the wild card that allows to search for any collection and specimen id within that institution